Kong/kubernetes-ingress-controller/README.md

 Pre-release builds of the `main` branch are available from the [kong-ingress-controller repository][docker-images] hosted on Docker Hub:

-`main` contains unreleased patch code for the current release:
+`main` contains unreleased new features for upcoming minor and major releases:

 ```
 docker pull kong/kubernetes-ingress-controller:main